MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-graph.md

 ![Icon for the owner tenant.](../../media/common/icons/entra-id.png)<br/>**Owner tenant**

-These steps describe how to use Microsoft Graph Explorer, but you can also use Postman, or another REST API client.
+These steps describe how to use Microsoft Graph Explorer, but you can also use another REST API client.

 1. Start [Microsoft Graph Explorer tool](https://aka.ms/ge).